 Sea fishing spoons are designed to be used to attract fish, again it is particularly flatfish, to a baited hook.
 There is a wide range of spoons available with smaller ones designed to be added to hooklengths to move and flutter in the tide, like the attractor blades described above.
 However, flounder spoon rigs are also available which have a hook on a short length of line mounted just behind a larger spoon.
 On these rigs the hook is baited (typically with a ragworm or mackerel strip, although artificial Isome baits can be used now) and the spoon cast out and retrieved slowly across the seabed.
 Any flatfish in the area will be attracted by the movement of the spoon and the sand and sediment it is kicking up and come and investigate where they will see the baited hook.
 Many anglers in estuaries, sandy beaches and harbours can have great success fishing for flounder and other flatfish with baited spoons, and in clear water it is sometimes possible to see flatfish following and chasing the spoon as it is reeled in.
-WSB Flounder Spoons cost just £1.49 and come complete with attractor beads, swivels and a choice of either a size 1 Black Abderdeen hook or a size 2 Flatfish hook and cost only £1.79 each – click here to view.
+WSB Flounder Spoons cost just £1.49 and come complete with attractor beads and a size 1 hook – click here to view.